 An authenticated domain provides an affirmation that the email does not pose any threat.

 Every time you add a new Sender Email Address to your Zoho Creator account, its domain is automatically listed in the Domain Authentication section with a 'Pending Authentication' status.
 This newly added domain needs to be authenticated using the Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) records.

 - SPF: The receiver's email server verifies that the email has come from a trusted email server and that the email sender's details have not been modified.

-- DKIM: The receiver's email server validates whether the emails are generated from authorised servers that are configured by the administrators of the sender's domain.
+- DKIM: The receiver's email server validates whether the emails are generated from authorized servers that are configured by the administrators of the sender's domain.

 Copy and paste Creator's SPF and DKIM records in the DNS settings of your domain, then click Validate to get it authenticated.
 When this process is complete, the domain authentication status will automatically be changed to 'Completed'.
 When you send an email, your recipient will verify the records and grant permission for Creator to be able to send on your behalf.